 If our goal is to help people remember what it is we can help them do better, why do we constantly try gimmicky techniques like repetition, sensational claims or celebrity endorsements?

 Sure, there are some brands out there that can afford to use these techniques and simply make sure their ad is seen a dozen times in a 2 hour period.
 Their strategy is to pound information into your head until you can’t forget it.
-For most businesses however, that’s not an option.
+For most businesses, however, that’s not an option.
 Maybe somebody stumbled on your site and is looking for how you can help them.
 You have an incredibly short amount of time to help them create a memory of your product.
 How are you going to do it?

 Let’s say your product is a food subscription service that sends a box of food and a recipe every week.
 A very original idea a year or two ago but is growing in saturation by the min.
 How could you get people to remember you when they decide they’re ready for food to be delivered to their door every week?

-Is there a way you can get people to imagine cooking your food in their kitchen for their spouse on their special occasion?
+Is there a way you can get people to imagine cooking your food in their kitchen for their spouse on a special occasion?
 The closer you get to matching their life, the better it will be remembered.

 Delivering your message

-Once you know what to say, then becomes the issue of figuring out how to say it.
+Once you know what to say, then it becomes the issue of figuring out how to say it.

-One of the key learning moments for Justin Foer in his memory training is when he learns that the the best memories with real staying power require a great visual and a bunch of creativity.
+One of the key learning moments for Justin Foer in his memory training is when he learns that the best memories with real staying power require a great visual and a bunch of creativity.
 Since your audience likely isn’t training for the U.S. Memory Championship, you can help them remember by giving them a creative memory that they can easily visualize on their own by using video.